statikowsky/mutant/README.md

 - [ ] see if old mutant diagnostics are salvageable or just write new for `mutant-eye`
 - [ ] websocket support
 - [ ] stream support
+- [ ] route to controller 'n reverse
 - [ ] simple job runner
 - [ ] write a bunch of docs